 By now society has become pretty acclimated to the concept of TV streaming services.
 They exist in abundance and come in different formats, offer different prices, and different content.
 Whether you like movies, sports, or new TV episodes, all of these issues are relevant and will factor into the service that you ultimately choose.
-In many ways the fact that each service is unique is very good, as it gives you the chance to find something that genuinely caters to your interests and needs.
+In many ways the fact that each online video service is unique is very good, as it gives you the chance to find something that genuinely caters to your interests and needs.

 Once most Americans looked at the cable and satellite packages and weighed issues like availability, channel selection/content, and price.
 Now in the age of online streaming we still do much the same.